-The Compensation Committee currently consists of Dr. Rodney Markin, chairman of the Compensation Committee, Dr. Stanley Tennant and Dr. Athena Countouriotis.
+As of December 31, 2017, the Compensation Committee consisted of Dr. Paul Billings, chairman of the Compensation Committee, Dr. Rodney Markin and Dr. Stanley Tennant.
 The Board has determined that all of the members are "independent" under NASDAQ Listing Rule 5602(a)(2).
 The Board has adopted a written charter setting forth the authority and responsibilities of the Compensation Committee, which is available on our website at http://trovagene.investorroom.com/ under "Corporate Governance".